Sitting with Satan,

 His inspiration came from John Milton’s “Paradise Lost”, where Lucifer is cast out of Heaven.

-The statue depicts Lucifer with snakes wrapped around him as he looks up in terror as he falls from Heaven.
+The statue depicts Lucifer with snakes wrapped around him, looking up in terror as he falls from Heaven.

 He is positioned atop an octagonal pedestal, designed by Francisco Jareno.